ShivamManojPatel/Shell-Script-ETL/README.md

 11. Generates purchase.rpt:
     - Total purchase amount by state/gender
     - Rounded to nearest 100
-    - Sorted by amount DESC then state then gender
+    - Sorted by amount DESC, then state, then gender

 -------------------------------------
 Files Produced by Script